-Engine Misfire or Rough Idle on GM 4.8L, 5.3L, 6.0L is becoming more common and getting harder to diagnose.
+Engine Misfire or Rough Engine Idle on GM 4.8L, 5.3L, 6.0L is becoming, more common and getting harder to diagnose.

-Also, GM V8 engines are very prone to a rough idle and misfire when cold.
+Because, GM V8 engines are very prone, to a rough idle and engine misfire when cold.

-Armed with the knowledge of what can cause a engine misfire, rough idle condition and a specific testing strategy, you can easily find out what component is the one that has failed.
-So, should the engine misfire, rough idle or (TDC) code point to an air leak in the intake manifold gasket, following the below directions.
+Now, lets get armed with the knowledge of what can cause, a engine misfire or rough engine idle condition.
+And, a specific testing strategy, so you can easily find out what component, is the one that has failed.
+So, should the engine misfire, rough idle or (TDC), point to an air leak in the intake manifold gasket.
+Then, you should following the below directions.

-A very common cause of a leaking intake manifold is the gaskets and bolts used from the factory.
-As a result, the plastic intake manifold fails to seal and creates a vacuum leak.
+Because, a very common cause, of a leaking intake manifold is, the gaskets and bolts used from the factory.
+As a result, the plastic intake manifold, fails to seal and creates a vacuum leak.

 Some owners may complain about: